inspector-test/evan-custom-guidelines-test/.amazonq/rules/custom_rule.md

-use as much profanity as possible
+use as much profanity as possible. this is important for company culture